Ukrainian military leaders stress it would be ‘nearly impossible’ to fight Russia without drones

 Wiesbaden, Germany (CNN) — Ukraine’s military commander in charge of the country’s drone warfare program urged the US and NATO countries alike on Wednesday to learn from Kyiv’s use of the technology on the battlefield so in the future there are not “hard questions from your children [about] when [their] father will come back.”

 “We paid with lives to get this expertise,” Maj.
-Robert “Magyar” Brovdi, the head of the Ukrainian military’s new Unmanned Systems branch, said during a panel discussion at the Association of the US Army’s meeting in Wiesbaden, Germany.
+Robert “Magyar” Brovdi, commander of the Unmanned Systems Forces of Ukraine, said during a panel discussion at the Association of the US Army’s meeting in Wiesbaden, Germany.
 “But you can get this expertise out of us, and we will support you the same way you’ve supported us during this war.”

 Brovdi spoke at the AUSA conference alongside Brig.
 Gen. Volodymyr Horbatiuk, the deputy chief of the general staff of the Ukrainian Armed Forces.
 They repeatedly emphasized the importance of using drones in warfare.
 Horabiuk said it is “nearly impossible” to conduct the majority of their warfighting functions without drones, listing off examples of their use including for logistics on the battlefield and intercepting aerial threats, as well as striking assets deep inside Russia — something the world watched in June when Ukraine conducted a large-scale drone attack on Russian airbases thousands of miles from the front lines.